KBlair231/TheCodeCowboysKB/README.md

 ## Meet the Team
 We are The Code Cowboys, a rag-tag group of software engineers from Western Oregon University.

-Our crew consists of just three members:
+Our crew consists of just four members:
 - Ben Roth
 - Kaleb Lindon
 - Kyle Blair
+- Jose Fernandez

 Learn more about each of us [here](CONTRIBUTORS.md)